 How long does it take to reach a car accident settlement?

-Injury cases can range from minor to complex.
+Personal injury claims can range from minor to complex.
 The more serious the injury, the longer it typically takes to resolve.
-While your attorney will give you a better picture of how long the case may take based on your situation’s specific circumstances, many car accident claims take one to two years to complete.
+While your auto accident lawyer will give you a better picture of how long the case may take based on your situation’s specific circumstances, many car accident claims take one to two years to complete.
 Once a settlement is reached, plaintiffs typically receive payment in six to eight weeks.

-Can I sue for emotional distress after a car accident?
+Can I sue the at-fault party for emotional distress after a car accident?

 How can I prove my pain and suffering?